meason02/software_eng_MCYAM/docs/team/Marcica.md

 - Updated the listing state to ListingStatus = PENDING_CONFIRMATION to match the enumeration defined in the domain model.
 - Added a notification step using NotificationService to inform the sharer when a new claim is submitted.
 - Ensured consistency with the class diagram enums, system validation logic, and sequence diagram interaction flow.

+###### Implemented the Sprint 3 claim workflow for surplus food listings, covering both claim creation and the full claim status lifecycle.
+This included creating the backend logic, updating the listing detail page, validating business rules, synchronizing database updates, and testing the complete process with the shared team environment.

+## Sprint 3 Implementation – Claim Flow and Claim Status Actions